Bitcoin Private (BTCP) Price Up 0.5% Over Last 7 Days

-Bitcoin Private (BTCP) traded flat against the U.S. dollar during the one day period ending at 17:00 PM E.T. on September 4th.
-Bitcoin Private has a total market capitalization of $910,556.88 and $24.10 worth of Bitcoin Private was traded on exchanges in the last day.
-Over the last week, Bitcoin Private has traded up 0.5% against the U.S. dollar.
-One Bitcoin Private coin can currently be bought for about $0.19 or 0.00000700 BTC on major exchanges.
+Bitcoin Private (BTCP) traded flat against the dollar during the twenty-four hour period ending at 9:00 AM ET on September 8th.
+Bitcoin Private has a total market cap of $910,556.88 and $24.10 worth of Bitcoin Private was traded on exchanges in the last day.
+In the last week, Bitcoin Private has traded 0.5% higher against the dollar.
+One Bitcoin Private coin can currently be purchased for $0.19 or 0.00000700 BTC on cryptocurrency exchanges.

 Bitcoin Private is a proof-of-work (PoW) coin that uses the Equihash hashing algorithm.
 It launched on March 3rd, 2018.
 Bitcoin Private’s total supply is 22,815,307 coins and its circulating supply is 4,785,761 coins.
 The Reddit community for Bitcoin Private is https://reddit.com/r/btc_private and the currency’s Github account can be viewed here.
 Bitcoin Private’s official Twitter account is @bitcoinprivate and its Facebook page is accessible here.
 The official website for Bitcoin Private is btcprivate.org.